-FY 2023 FY 2022 Details of improvements in environmental and social impacts R&D Nil Nil Nil Capex A 1 MW solar power plant was installed at the Aurangabad facility in Nil 0.98% FY 2022 which contributed to reduction of carbon emissions by 701 MT during the year 2022-23.
+action taken by regulators/ law enforcement agencies/judicial institutions, on cases of corruption the environmental and social impacts of product and processes to total R&D and capex investments s of improvements in environmental and social impacts solar power plant was installed at the Aurangabad facility in 2 which contributed to reduction of carbon emissions by 701 ring the year 2022-23.

-2. a.
 Does the entity have procedures in place for sustainable sourcing?
-(Yes/No)
+(Yes/No) 2. a.